siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/behavioral/strategy/strategy.md

 * Overkill if you only have two simple branches that will never change.
 * Don’t create too many tiny strategy classes — consider using lambdas or registration maps for compactness.
-* If strategies need to share state, manage lifecycle carefully (stateless strategies are easier).
+* If strategies need to share abstractState, manage lifecycle carefully (stateless strategies are easier).

 ---